 - Unsecured loan.
 A secured loan is a loan backed by something you buy.
 A car loan is backed by the vehicle, for example.
 A personal loan, on the other hand, is not backed by the item you’re buying.
 The bank can’t repossess a medical procedure you’re paying for with the loan proceeds, so the loan is considered unsecured.

 The process for applying for a personal loan is straightforward, but is essential for what to know before you apply for a personal loan.
 The steps you’ll take to apply for a personal loan include:

 - Locate all important information.
 This includes your social security number, income information, and bank account numbers.

 - Check your credit.
 Lenders are going to check your credit as a part of the process.
 Since this is part of what to know before you apply for a personal loan, you should check your credit first.
 Do a soft inquiry into your credit using a bank or personal finance app so that you’re not surprised by what you find.

 - Consider your Debt-to-Income ratio.
 The more debt you have, the less likely you are to be approved to take on more.
 Your debt-to-income ratio, or DTI is a simple mathematical equation.
 Add up the monthly debt you already have including a mortgage, car payment, student loans and credit cards.
 Divide that number by your gross monthly income.
 The result is your DTI.
 Convert the decimal to a percentage and check to see how close it is to 43%.
 If it’s over 43%, lenders may not consider you a good applicant for a loan.

 You should manage all types of credit wisely, including personal loans.
 A personal loan can lighten your financial situation in plenty of ways, but it is not something you should apply for on a whim.
-Consider your financial situation and how you plan to use the loan as you consider what to know before you apply for a personal loan.
+Consider your financial situation and how you plan to use the loan as you consider what to know before you apply for an unsecured personal loan.